Guest Posts

 Ledges and Threaded Metal Inserts

-Threaded metal inserts may be embedded in the granite to facilitate clamping.
-Keep the metal below the level of the granite to facilitate accuracy.
+Threaded metal inserts can be embedded within the granite to aid clamping, but must remain below the surface level for accuracy.

 Surface Plate Stands

-A variety of stands are available to support all types of surface plates.
-Smaller surface plates can be placed on any bench, but larger plates benefit from proper suspension.
+A variety of stands are available for all surface plate types.
+Smaller plates can rest on any appropriate bench, while larger plates benefit from dedicated support.

 Temperature Controlled Room